What SEO Stands For?

 Tip: Having a schema markup code on your website might help you rank on top of the 1st result in the SERP.

-It is essential because, by building high quality and relevant links, it indicates to search engines that your website is trustworthy and your content is valuable and will satisfy the user intent.
+It is essential because, through manual link building, you actively engage in acquiring high quality and relevant links, signaling to search engines that your website is trustworthy and your content is valuable, ultimately satisfying the user intent.

 Google’s Pagerank algorithm checks the quantity and quality of your website’s backlinks and decides your web page’s ranking accordingly.